dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/query-state-store/query-cosmosdb-store.md

 SELECT * FROM states WHERE states.id = 'myapp||balance'
 ```

-Then, read the **value** field of the returned document.
+Read the **value** field of the returned document.
 To get the state version/ETag, use the command:

 ```sql
 SELECT states._etag FROM states WHERE states.id = 'myapp||balance'
 ```

-## 4. Read actor state
+## Read actor state

 To get all the state keys associated with an actor with the instance ID "leroy" of actor type "cat" belonging to the application with ID "mypets", use the command: